Costa Rica active naturalist private custom nature tour

 Day 7: Walking and talking with Tino on the south Caribbean coast

-The whole southern Caribbean area is eclectic, with the largest concentration of bird species in Costa Rica.
-Not just birds here.
-Costa Rica indigenous population, the Bri Bri, operate small communal farms as they have since before Columbus arrived.
+Flora and fauna in the southern Caribbean coast is similar to species found in the Osa Peninsula.
+This area is also home to Costa Rica's largest indigenous population, the Bri Bri, who operate small communal farms as they have since before Columbus arrived.
 We have opportunity to visit some of these isolated farms.

-Our friend Tino has his own permaculture station with hundreds of edible species growing, literally, next to the almost-invisible path through the forest.
+The best day, though, is with Tino.
+Tino has his own permaculture "farm" - with hundreds of edible species growing, literally, next to the almost-invisible path through the forest.
 Tino seems to know every bird and lizard on a first-name basis.

 Day 8: Play in the waves and turtle nesting

-The beaches range from pure white sand and quiet waves to some of Costa Rica's best surfing.
+The beaches range from pure white sand and quiet waves to some of Costa Rica's best surfing spots.
 The shoreline retains pristine serenity, without the crowds and clutter of large beach destinations.
 So enjoy today.

 We have come to gaze in awe at this phenomenal primitive ritual, bringing these turtles back to their own birthplaces, as they have been doing since before mankind arrived on this planet.